P.F. Chang’s Chicken Lettuce Wraps

 Add olive oil and ground chicken to a large non-stick skillet.
 Cook and crumble chicken over medium-high heat until browned.
 Drain any fat.

-Stir in garlic, onion, hoisin sauce, soy sauce, rice wine vinegar, ginger and Sriracha until onions have become translucent, about 1 to 2 minutes.
+Stir in garlic, onion, hoisin sauce, soy sauce, rice wine vinegar, ginger, and Sriracha until onions have become translucent, about 1 to 2 minutes.

 Stir in chestnuts and green onions until tender, about 1 to 2 minutes; season with salt and pepper, to taste.